• Key supplier to the NHS

 Sacral pressure is what most people have experienced when sitting on a hard surface for a long period.

-Sacral pressure sores are common as pressure sores tend to form on the skin covering bony areas of the body such as:
+Sacral pressure sores are common, as pressure sores tend to form on the areas of skin covering bony areas of the body such as the:

 • Buttocks